Isaac12x/Mammbo/README.md

 # Mammbo

-The world's most effective Real State searcher (on stand by) :)
+The world's most effective Real State searcher (on stand by mode right now) :)